charlesreid1/charlesreid1.github.io/pelican/memo.md

 <s>Fix the category page so it doesn't double-include navbar.</s>

+<s>Add mini blog archive on the right.
+Fix it up</s>

+<s>Fix spacing between blog posts (a little too much).</s>

 Check if responsive on phones.
 If not, add bootstrap to make it responsive.

-Add mini blog archive on the right.
-Fix it up, but not *too* up.

-Fix spacing between blog posts (a little too much).

 Fix Next button to be a bootstrap item.

+fix navbar links to be absolute urls

+fix charlesreid1 to be consistent

+fix publication dates

+remove any unused images from theme

+how to copy over the theme, and/or extricate the theme into its own repository, for re-use across sites/servers